-Before I visited Palermo, Sicily, I hadn’t heard anything good.
+Before I visited Palermo, capital of Sicily, I hadn’t heard anything good.

 ‘It’s big, it’s ugly and it’s dirty,’ was all that people said to me.

 Great, I thought.